mdurn/raytracer/README.md

   GCC 4.6 can be installed via homebrew (brew install gcc-4.6).
 Due to the dependencies, other compilers may fail.
 * Issues may arise with an incompatible freeimage library.
-If this occurs, install freeimage (brew install freeimage) and replace the freeimage.a file contained in the repository.
+If this occurs, install freeimage (brew install freeimage) and replace the libfreeimage.a file contained in the repository.

 ## Execution